 If you're still having trouble finding your device contact us here.

 When the microphone has been selected you will see it listed as the input for this channel, where 'Select Source' was previously displayed.

-If there is an audio signal being picked up by this input you'll see the visual display indicators for the channel lighting up - these are the white lights showing up in the image above.
+If there is an audio signal being picked up by this input you'll see the visual display indicators for the channel lighting up - these are the green lights showing up in the image above.